-- VAT is a tax on consumption. - The GCC countries have agreed a standard VAT rate of five percent. - The supply of goods and services can be exempt, zero-rated or standard-rated (five percent), or out of scope. - The mandatory registration threshold is the equivalent of US\$100,000 as set out in the GCC VAT treaty.
-The voluntary registration threshold is the equivalent of US\$50,000. - Registered businesses account for VAT on the price charged for the goods or services they supply and pay it to the tax authority on a regular basis. - Registered businesses should (where the supplies they make are either standard- or zero-rated or out of scope with recovery) be able to recover the VAT they have incurred in the course of making those supplies. - Registered businesses that make supplies that are exempt from VAT cannot recover the VAT they have incurred in the course of making those supplies. - Registered businesses may not be able to recover the VAT they have incurred on certain purchases that are deemed to have a private element. - Registered businesses that make supplies that are predominantly zerorated are likely to be in a VAT refund position. - Businesses that make both exempt and taxable supplies can only recover a proportion of their input VAT.
+- The GCC countries have agreed a standard VAT rate of five percent. - Supplies of goods and services can be exempt, zero-rated or standard-rated (five percent), or out of scope. - The mandatory registration threshold (MRT) is the equivalent of US\$100,000.
+The voluntary registration threshold is the equivalent of US\$50,000.
+Bahrain has staggered VAT's introduction. - Registered businesses account for VAT - a consumption tax - on the price charged for the goods or services they supply and regularly pay the VAT to the tax authority. - Where registered businesses make supplies that are standard- or zero-rated or out of scope with recovery, they should be able to recover the VAT they have incurred in making those supplies. - Registered businesses making supplies that are exempt from VAT cannot recover the VAT they have incurred in the course of making those supplies. - Registered businesses may be unable to recover VAT incurred on purchases that are deemed to have a private element. - Registered businesses making supplies that are predominantly zero-rated are likely to be in a VAT refund position. - Businesses that make both exempt and taxable supplies can only recover a proportion of their input VAT.

-How does VAT affect the logistics and transportation sector?
+How does VAT affect businesses in the logistics and transportation sector?

 - The VAT implications of each revenue stream need to be considered and separately itemised for invoicing and accounting purposes as different VAT treatment may apply. - Place of supply rules must be clearly understood and taken into account. - The GCC VAT treaty allows for supplies made by the logistics and transportation sector to be either zero-rated or exempt. - GCC member states have the discretion to determine the VAT treatment for supplies of local transportation services (such as public transport). - There are no specific VAT treatments for transport in Saudi Arabia.
-As a result, services should be standardrated - unless the supplier is below the mandatory registration threshold. - Public transportation in the UAE (including the metro, taxis and buses) is exempt. - Bahrain has extended the zero-rating to include local transportation.
-The extent of the zero-rate will need to be clarified, but private transport such as taxis, ride hailing services and leisure transport should be subject to VAT at 5% - The GCC treaty stipulates that the supply of international transport (that is, the movement of goods or passengers between different countries) is zerorated.
+As a result, services should be standardrated - unless the supplier is below the mandatory registration threshold. - Public transportation in the UAE (including the metro, taxis and buses) is exempt. - Bahrain has extended the zero-rating to include local transportation provided by an appropriately licenced provider, subject to a number of exceptions. - The GCC treaty stipulates that the supply of international transport (that is, the movement of goods or passengers between different countries) is zerorated.
 Services related to international transport are also zero-rated.